-- significant financial difficulty of the issuer; - a breach of contract such as a default or being more than 90 days late; - restructuring of an amount due to the Company on terms that the Company would not consider otherwise; Or - it is likely that the debtor will enter bankruptcy or other financial reorganization.
+- iv. significant financial difficulty of the issuer; - v. a breach of contract such as a default or being more than 90 days late; - vi. restructuring of an amount due to the Company on terms that the Company would not consider otherwise; or - vii. it is likely that the debtor will enter bankruptcy or other financial reorganization.